Does perennial forage diversity influence microbially-mediated weed seed mortality in the soil seedbank?

 Weed seeds in the soil are vulnerable to mortality, suggesting a potential method of weed control.
 Seeds have chemical defenses in their seed coats, and hard, thick seed coats (e.g. velvetleaf) enable seeds to persist in the soil for years (Davis et.al.
 2016; Houlihan et.al.
 2019).
 However, once the coat is cracked or penetrated, the seed is highly vulnerable to mortality.
 Pathogenic and saprophytic bacteria and fungi can result in ≤50% mortality of weed seeds in the soil but this varies across seed species, environmental conditions, and burial depth (Davis et.al.
 2005; Chee-Sanford 2008; Wagner and Mitschunas 2008)

 This research and anticipated outreach efforts will contribute to Northeast SARE's outcome statement by increasing farm sustainability, resilience, and economic viability through determining the microbial taxa responsible for weed seed mortality in the soil.
 Ultimately, this will enhance our ability to develop more ecological approaches to weed management by understanding how crop species and soil abiotic factors promote microbially-mediated weed seed mortality.
-By communicating our findings in Spanish to under-served Hispanic farmers, we hope to help remedy inequities in access to weed management information.
+Lastly, we translated an Amaranthus weed identification guide to Spanish, so that more farmers have access to this information.

 Cooperators